pluralitybook/plurality/contents/english/06-03-health.md

 &nbsp;&nbsp;&nbsp;&nbsp; Brain computer interfaces (BCIs, see Post-Symbolic Communication 05-01) are not some futuristic fantasy of science fiction but familiar objects in common use.
 The usual operating system is that of the sensory and motor organs.
 Eyeglasses and hearing aids are low bit-rate computing devices that interface (unidirectionally, or write only) with our brains through the sensory organs; canes, crutches and wheelchairs are low bit-rate mechanical computers that interface with the brain bidirectionally (i.e. read/write), through the intermediary of both the sensory and motor organs.
 Digital assistive devices, such as smart-phones or portable computers, are (slightly) higher bit-rate devices that interface with the brain (read/write) through the intermediary of the sensory-motor system (usually the visual, hearing and fine-motor systems) but also through higher-order domains of functioning such as speech (e.g voice recognition), cognition (e.g. CAPTCHAs) and memory (e.g. passwords).
 These 'BCIs' interact through a range of input/output devices including keyboards, (touch)screens and a variety of other read/write interfaces.
 Such higher bit-rate digital computing tools have become for many people an indispensable part of what it means 'to be human': as anyone who has lost their smartphone knows, the experience is one of significant disability.

 &nbsp;&nbsp;&nbsp;&nbsp; It would be futile to insist that such devices are not now an integral part of our (transhuman) personality[^Haraway].
 Common applications of such technologies exist in the form of m-health (e.g. text-message alerts, wearable devices, contact-tracing tools), telemedicine and telehealth (e.g. virtual fracture clinics[^Anderson]), and e-health (e.g. digital health records).
 It is natural and obvious that the trend towards further modalities of interactivity, and higher bit-rate throughput, will have in time important implications for health, especially for visual, hearing, mobility, self-care, and speech disorders, notably through Extended Reality (XR) services (see following section).
-Biomedical engineering is already embarked on the programme of connecting prosthetic devices at cellular level (i.e. bionics)[^James&Laurencin], and BCIs hold out the corollary promise of allowing for such connectivity at cognitive, emotional and experiential level with, for example, powerful applications in speech and communication disorders, in the enhancement (or maintenance) of cognitive functions such as memory and, almost certainly, in novel applications for common mental disorders such as depression and anxiety, as well as for impulse control for addictive disorders.
+Biomedical engineering is already embarked on the programme of connecting prosthetic devices at cellular level (i.e. bionics)[^Frossard], and BCIs hold out the corollary promise of allowing for such connectivity at cognitive, emotional and experiential level with, for example, powerful applications in speech and communication disorders, in the enhancement (or maintenance) of cognitive functions such as memory and, almost certainly, in novel applications for common mental disorders such as depression and anxiety, as well as for impulse control for addictive disorders.
 In Post-Symbolic Communication (05-01), we read that "future developments [in BCIs] could allow for the sharing of thoughts, emotions, and experiences directly from one mind to another, allowing for an unprecedented level of interaction."
 As we discuss in the next section, this can be important for mental health applications in particular.

 #### Building healthy communities with XR technologies